pauloantiquera/starters-exercises/README.md

 else if (year is not divisible by 400) then (it is a common year) else (it is a leap year)
 ```

+Tip: Switches (Interruptores)

+## 2. FizzBuzz problem

+Write a function that receives a number as a parameter.
+The function should return the words fizz, buzz or, the provided number as a string.

+Any number divisible by three is replaced by the word fizz and any divisible by five by the word buzz.
+Numbers divisible by both become fizzbuzz.

+Tip: Arithmetic Mean (Média Aritmética)

+## 3. Arithmetic Mean

+Write a function that receives two numbers as parameters and returns the arithmetic mean for these two numbers.